Stressor Spotlight: Testes

 Testes stressor Virtual Item

-A digital signature representing the testes is available to scan in ZYTO professional software.
+A digital signature representing the testes is available to scan with ZYTO professional software.
 This digital signature, or Virtual Item, is automatically scanned during a Balance scan as part of the hormonal/endocrine system category, and can also be scanned with the Select and Elite software.

 When you do a ZYTO scan, the testes and other stressors that are scanned may show up as out of range, or in range.
 A balancer scan is then done to find which items bring those stressors back into range for a balancing effect.